DaveBenham/VenomModules/README.md

 [Return to Table Of Contents](#venom)

 ## Venom Expander Modules
-A number of Venom modules do not do anything on their own, but rather augment the functionality of another module when placed beside it.
+A number of Venom modules do not do anything on their own, but rather augment the functionality of a compatible base module when placed beside it.
+Each Venom base module that supports expanders has module context menu options to add expanders without having to open the module browser.

 VCV Rack supports two different mechanisms for implementinig expander modules:
 - Both the parent (base) module and the expander perform work, and they communicate with each other via messages that introduce sample delays, much as cables do in VCV Rack.